ZhenjianYang/SoraVoice-Deprecated/README.md

 ## Build

 You can download built files in [Release](https://github.com/ZhenjianYang/SoraVoice/releases), or build them with VS2017 (Desktop development with C++).

 ## Preparation

 What you need to grab in **Release** is the archive *SoraVoice_YYYYMMDD.7z*.
-This zip contains the pre-made folder structure and all the needed DLLs.
+This zip contains the pre-made folder structure, as you can see in the following screenshot, and all the needed DLLs.

 ![Pic1](doc/res/pic1.jpg)

 ![Pic2](doc/res/pic2.jpg)
-This is the content of the *voice* folder in the first picture.
+And this is the content of the *voice* folder in the first picture.

 To make the Voice Patch work, you need **Voice Scripts** and **Voice Files** for your game.
 As ***Voice Scripts*** are a completely different project, they're stored in another page we'll point you at soon.